Frequency Asked Questions

 Does the FccTestOnline™ website use the actual questions from the FCC question pools?

 Yes, we use the questions directly from the FCC-published question pools (found here).
-We have the latest pools online, including the new elements 1, 3, and 8 approved in June, 2009.
+We usually have the latest pools online, including the new elements 1, 3, and 8 approved in June, 2009.

 These are the exact same questions and answer choices you will see on the real exam, although we have corrected some typos.